cjm771/malxlive/README.md

-## Malx live
+# Malx live
-Malx live is a project developed by Chris Malcolm for the purpose of resolving multiple video / audio stream sources from twitch, discord, and radio casts..all into one experience.
+Malx live is a project developed for the purpose of resolving multiple video / audio stream sources from twitch, discord, and radio casts..all into one experience.
 While created for personal use for 1) having twitch + discord commentary vs 2) gameplay a/v stream without commentary for discorders, could be readapted for hosting multi cast events or other pursuits.

 Desktop                         |  Mobile
 :------------------------------:|:-------------------------: